Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/3-why-python-and-git/_index.md

 Git also facilitates collaboration among data scientists and other stakeholders by enabling a shared history and easy integration of changes in a project.
 By mastering Git, a data scientist can enhance project organization, streamline collaboration, and ensure the integrity and continuity of their work, making it an indispensable skill in the modern data science toolkit.

-## Programmers are weird!
+## Learning Git & Python

-Git and Python are going to feel a little strange at first.
-Maybe a lot strange.
-And that's ok.
+Learning Git and Python might initially seem daunting or unfamiliar.
+This feeling is entirely normal and expected.

-We teach these tools in this course because they are critical to the success of a professional data-scientist.
-And we are about building professional skills.
+We include these tools in our curriculum precisely because they are vital for the success of a professional data scientist.
+Our focus is on nurturing professional competencies, ensuring that you are well-equipped for the challenges and opportunities in the field of data science.